Course Request Guide for New Students

 Course Request Guide for Returning Students

-Students should work with their advisor to map out their course plan for each year and should consider student interest, exposure to different disciplines, graduation requirements, course level the student desires to reach by graduation, workload, wellness, and college matriculation requirements.
+Students should work with their advisor to map out their course plan for each year and should consider student interest, exposure to different disciplines, graduation requirements, course level the student desires to reach by graduation, workload, co-curricular requirements, wellness, and college matriculation requirements.
 Advisors should ensure the following when filling out course requests:

-1. All students must take 5 graded courses each term and at least 3 departments reflected in their schedule.
+1. All students must take 5 graded courses each term and have at least 3 departments reflected in their schedule.

 2. Returning students may request a sixth course, pass/fail or graded, subject to review and approval by the Academic Affairs Office.

-3. Alternates should be included for courses that have a wide range of choices (e.g. ENG, HIS), or for electives.
+3. Alternates should be included for courses that have a wide range of choices (e.g. ENG, HIS) or for electives.
 Please try to include as wide a range of alternates as possible.

 4. Advisors should review students’ graduation requirements tab and schedule tab in DAinfo, as well as the course catalog and prerequisites, when working on course planning.